replit/play/README.md

 - **`sprite.x`** — The sprite's horizontal position on the screen.
 Positive numbers are right, negative numbers are left.
 The default is 0.
 - **`sprite.y`** — The sprite's vertical position on the screen.
 Positive numbers are up, negative numbers are down.
 The default is 0.
 - **`sprite.size`** — How big the sprite is.
 The default is 100, but it can be made bigger or smaller.
 - **`sprite.angle`** — How much the sprite is turned.
-Positive numbers are clockwise.
+Positive numbers are counter-clockwise.
 The default is 0 degrees (pointed to the right).
 - **`sprite.transparency`** — How see-through the sprite is from 0 to 100.
 0 is completely see-through, 100 is not see-through at all.
 The default is 100.

 Image-sprite specific properties: